w3c/wcag3/informative/act-rules/web/current-step-has-explicit-text-label.md

 ## Applicability

 This rule applies to any multi-step process where:
-* one or more steps are identified as part of a sequence, and
+* one or more steps are identified as part of a set, and
 * a step is designated as the current step

 ## Expectation